anyscale/templates/templates/e2e-dspy-workflow/README.md

 print(example_query)
 print(llm_response)
 ```

-    My card was charged more than expected.
-    card_payment_fee_charged

 We can also query directly using HTTP requests, because we use the `@app` decorator on our FastAPI app.